kammy1996/kammy1996/README.md

 Full-Stack Developer
 --------------------

-I am a full-stack Developer with over 5 years of experience building scalable, performant, and user-friendly web applications.
-I have experience in building applications in various industries including Fintech, Healthcare, and travel.
+I’m a full-stack developer with 8+ years of experience building scalable, high-performance, and user-friendly web applications.
+Over the years, I’ve worked across diverse industries including fintech, healthcare, and travel developing solutions that are both technically robust and thoughtfully designed.

+My journey has taken me through multiple product companies, where I’ve been deeply involved in the software development lifecycle (SDLC), from ideation to deployment.
+I’m also well-versed in SCRUM and agile methodologies, ensuring smooth collaboration across teams.

+With a strong foundation in design, I have a sharp eye for detail, and frontend development remains my strongest skillset.
+My first love in web development is Vue.js, and I’ve been an active contributor and advocate of the framework ever since.
+That said, I’m equally comfortable working across the stack, building performant and scalable backend solutions.

+Beyond coding, I believe effective communication is just as crucial as technical expertise.
+I enjoy mentoring, sharing insights, and discussing new ideas over coffee with fellow developers.
+I also create content on LinkedIn and Twitter, where I document my learning, experiences, and thoughts on software development.

 * 🌍  I'm based in Mumbai, India
 * 🖥️  See my portfolio at [Code with kamran](http://codewithkamran.com/)